Netcracker/KubeMarine/documentation/Installation.md

 * `complain` - does not prohibit, but only displays violation warnings in the logs.
 * `disable` - disables and unloads security profile.

 **Note**: The necessary profiles are installed and configured by themselves during the installation of packages and their activation manually is not required by default.
-However, if some profiles are missing for you, you need to preload them on all nodes yourself and launch the apparmor task after that.
+However, if some profiles are missing for you, you need to preload them on all nodes yourself and launch the AppArmor task after that.

 Example: